AdobeDocs/analytics-platform.en/help/getting-started/cja-overview.md

   * View Datasets
   * Manage Identity Namespaces
   * View Sandboxes
-* To access Customer Journey Analytics or make a connection, you will also need to be added to a Customer Journey Analytics Product Profile in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
+* To access Customer Journey Analytics or make a connection, you will also need to be added as an Admin to a Customer Journey Analytics Product Profile in the [Admin Console](https://adminconsole.adobe.com/enterprise/).
+Admins have the following permissions:
+  * Create/update/delete Connections or Data Views
+  * Update/delete projects, filters, calc metrics, or segments created by other users
+  * Share a Workspace project to all users
+* Non-admins (users) in Customer Journey Analytics cannot view Data Views or Connections, but can create filters, projects, and calculated metrics.

 ### Terminology updates

-Several features in CJA have been renamed to align with industry standards.
-Some updated names include:
+Several features in CJA have been renamed, when compared to traditional Adobe Analytics, to align with industry standards.
+Some updated terminology includes:

 * Segments are now known as 'Filters'.
 * Virtual Report Suites are now known as 'Views'.